Rosa Aguirre

-Rosa Aguirre (1908–1981) was a Filipina actress who worked for Sampaguita Pictures and Lvn Pictures.
-She was married to actor Miguel Anzures and mother to controversial actor Narding Anzures.
+Rosa Aguirre (January 25, 1908 – October 9, 1981) was a Filipina actress who worked for Sampaguita Pictures and LVN Pictures.
+She was married to actor Miguel Anzures and was mother to actor Narding Anzures, who became infamous for killing his onscreen partner Lilian Velez in 1948.

 She made her first movie on 1938, Himagsikan ng Puso, with Rudy Concepcion.
-Aguirre completed 13 movies when World War II broke the city of Manila.
-Under X'Otic Pictures and Eiga Hekusa she made one film during Japanese Occupation, Liwayway ng Kalayaan (Dawn of Freedom).
+Aguirre completed 13 movies when World War II broke out.
+Under X'Otic Pictures and Eiga Hekusa she made one film during the Japanese Occupation, Liwayway ng Kalayaan (Dawn of Freedom).
 In 1946, she made one war movie Death March under Philippine Pictures Inc., opposite Leopoldo Salcedo, Daily Doble, for Fernando Poe Production in 1947.
 Aguirre made two movies under Nolasco Bros, Siete Dolores (Seven Sorrows) and Mga Busabos ng Palad (Slaves of Hand).
 Later, LVN Pictures gave her an exclusive contract until they closed in 1961.
 She was also a regular on the TV show Si Tatang Kasi.

 Aguirre died in 1981 from colon cancer.